Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves: Introduction

 The most massive systems can be detected at nanohertz GW frequencies with pulsar timing arrays (PTAs) \citep{Burke-Spolaor2019,2021arXiv210513270T}.
 In fact, all major PTA collaborations, like the North American Nanohertz Observatory for Gravitational Waves (NANOGrav), the European Pulsar Timing Array (EPTA) along with the Indian Pulsar Timing Array (InPTA), the Parkes Pulsar Timing Array (PPTA), the Chinese Pulsar Timing Array (CPTA) and the MeerKAT Pulsar Timing Array (MPTA) have recently detected evidence for a GW background \citep{2023ApJ...951L...8A, 2023A&A...678A..50E, 2023ApJ...951L...6R, 2023RAA....23g5024X,MPTA}, which is likely produced by a population of SMBH binaries \citep{2023ApJ...952L..37A, 2024A&A...685A..94E}.
 Individual binaries are expected to be resolved on top of this background in a few years \citep{Kelley2018, 2020PhRvD.102h4039T, 2022arXiv220701607B}.

-In addition to strong GWs, binaries are also expected to produce bright electromagnetic (EM) emission, since SMBHBs reach small separations surrounded by large amounts of gas, which accretes to the SMBHs and produces bright EM signatures.
-Therefore, SMBHBs are promising sources for multi-messenger observations combining EM+GW data \citep{Kocsis+2006,2009ApJ...700.1952H,2019BAAS...51c.490K, 2022MNRAS.510.5929C}.
+In addition to strong GWs, binaries are also expected to produce bright electromagnetic (EM) emission, since SMBH binaries reach small separations surrounded by large amounts of gas, which accretes to the SMBHs and produces bright EM signatures.
+Therefore, binaries are promising sources for multi-messenger observations combining EM+GW data \citep{Kocsis+2006,2009ApJ...700.1952H,2019BAAS...51c.490K, 2022MNRAS.510.5929C}.

 Given that binary systems are expected to form in gas-rich environments, several hydrodynamic simulations have explored such systems embedded in gaseous disks.
 These studies suggest that binaries may manifest as quasars with periodic variability.
 More specifically, simulations demonstrate that torques exerted by the binary expel the gas from the central-most region and create a low-density cavity.
 As the orbital motion of the binary perturbs the cavity edge, the SMBHs pull streams of gas inwards, leading to periodic mass transfer from the disk onto the binary components, which translates into periodic brightness fluctuations~\citep[e.g.][]{westernacher-schneider_multiband_2022}.
 Periodic variability can also arise due to Doppler boost from gas bound to the individual SMBHs, and from self-lensing effects (see \citealt{2021arXiv210903262B} and \citealt{Dan&Charisi2023} for recent reviews).